ABOUT CEAS® II: EXPANDED ERGONOMICS ASSESSMENT SKILLS CERTIFICATION

 View the Workshop Presentation Modules.
 Take and pass a 100-question exam with a 90% correct score.
-Registrants must analyze a task step from the accompanying videos using the REBA, RULA, and Rodgers Muscle Fatigue Analysis.
-You must submit one of each evaluation tool - one REBA, one RULA, and one Rodgers, each analyzing a task step.
-All reports can be based on the same video and task step or any combination of videos and task steps as long all three reports are submitted.
+Analyze a task step from two of the accompanying videos using the REBA, RULA, and Rodgers Muscle Fatigue Analysis.
+You must submit one of each evaluation tool - the REBA, the RULA, and the Rodgers, each analyzing a task step for each video.
 Examples of each completed assessment tool are included in the course presentation.

 THESE COPYRIGHTED MATERIALS ARE FOR REGISTRANTS ONLY.
 BY REGISTERING YOURSELF OR SOMEONE ELSE FOR THIS COURSE YOU AGREE THAT YOU WILL NOT SHARE THESE MATERIALS WITH ANY THIRD PARTY.